SCantergiani/Google-Data-Analytics-Certificate/README.md

 ## Tools Used
 * Excel - check file integrity.
-* SQL - for data preparation and processing.
+* SQL - BigQuery for data preparation and processing.
 * Power BI - for further analysis and data visualizations.
 * PowerPoint - for data visualization presentations.
 * Github- for store codes and changelogs into notebooks.